Planting Papaver Somniferum Poppies…

 I even took VIDEO of me Counting them all.
 I will try to find it and Post it soon.

-In case you’re wondering what kind it was, they were a: ‘Hungarian Blue’ Papaver Somniferum Poppy (yes, I have SEEDS in STOCK!!)
+In case you’re wondering what kind it was, they were a: ‘Hungarian Blue’ Papaver Somniferum Poppy (we have have recently SOLD OUT of all SEEDS in STOCK! -until Fall Harvest!)